Robert Cade

 James Robert Cade (September 26, 1927 – November 27, 2007) was an American physician, university professor, research scientist and inventor.
 Cade, a native of Texas, earned his bachelor and medical degrees at the University of Texas, and became a professor of medicine and nephrology at the University of Florida.
 Although Cade engaged in many areas of medical research, he is most widely remembered as the leader of the research team that created the sports drink Gatorade.
-Gatorade would have significant medical applications for treating dehydration in patients, and has generated over $500 million in royalties for the university.
+Gatorade went on to have significant medical applications for treating dehydration in patients, and has generated over $500 million in royalties for the university.

 In his later years, Cade became a prominent philanthropist, donating significant sums to charities affiliated with the Lutheran Church, creating scholarships and donating freely to the University of Florida and other colleges and universities, and endowing his own charitable foundations.
+He established the Cade Museum for Creativity and Invention in Gainesville, Florida.

 Early life and education

 Robert Cade was born in San Antonio, Texas, on September 26, 1927.
 He was a fourth-generation Texan.
 Cade took an early interest in athletics and ran the mile in four minutes, twenty seconds at Brackenridge High School, a very respectable time for a high school athlete in the early 1940s.
 He graduated from Brackenridge High School in May 1945 and joined the U.S. Navy.
 He served for three years and was stationed at Naval Medical Research Unit Four in Dublin, Georgia (1 year), the destroyer USS Gherardi (1 1/2 years) and the cruiser USS Rochester.
 He completed his service in September 1948 with the rank of pharmacist's mate third class.

 After being discharged from the navy, he enrolled in the University of Texas.
 He completed four years of undergraduate coursework in two calendar years, and graduated with his bachelor's degree in 1950.
 He was also a member of the Delta Upsilon fraternity while at the University of Texas.
 In 1953, he married Mary Strasburger, a nurse from Dallas, Texas, whom he had met while he was in medical school.
 After graduating with his doctor of medicine degree from the University of Texas Southwestern Medical School in Dallas in 1954, Cade completed his internship at the Saint Louis City Hospital in Saint Louis, Missouri and did his residency at Parkland Memorial Hospital in Dallas.
 He also served fellowships at his alma mater, Southwestern Medical School, and Cornell University Medical College in New York City.
 In 1961, Cade joined the faculty of the University of Florida College of Medicine in Gainesville, Florida, as an assistant professor of internal medicine in its renal division.